MicrosoftDocs/Viva/Viva/glint/start/comms-checklist.md

 # Use the Viva Glint communications checklist

-Use Viva Glint key questions and considerations to partner with your Communications team to create an effective way to inform your organization about surveys and feedback.
+To create an effective way to inform your organization about surveys and feedback, use Viva Glint curated key questions and considerations.

 ## Context

 Ensure your rollout process and communications are in sync with the business.
 Be sure your program is perceived as an enabler to people and business success, rather than being seen as an HR event.
 Focus area improvements can be accelerated by using existing initiatives that address those areas.

-- What upcoming company-wide and business unit initiatives, challenges, and events might occur during or after the survey period and for the remainder of the fiscal year?
+- What upcoming company-wide and business unit initiatives, challenges, and events might occur during or after the survey period?
+Or for the remainder of the fiscal year?
 - What people initiatives and investments are launching or are in development?

 ## Voice

-- For your company-wide results communications, which senior leader(s) have the most impact in terms of building trust and accountability?
+- For your company-wide results communications, which senior leaders have the most impact in terms of building trust and accountability?
-- Should the same message should go to all employees or should the message be customized by role?
+- Should the same message should go to all employees or should the message be customized for roles?

 ## Vehicle

 - What channels are available for reaching different populations to ensure messaging is accessible, meaningful, and integrated into ongoing conversations?
 - What interactive channels are available where leaders can communicate in a personalized, authentic, and humble way?
 - Can storytelling be included?
-- Can you provide employees the opportunity for Q&A?
+- Can you provide employees the opportunity for Questions & Answers?

 ## Core Narrative